reTHINK-project/specs/messages/registration-messages.md

 #### Registry Data Object search per GUID

-Message sent the Registry Domain server to query about all active Hyperty instances associated to a certain GUID.
+Message sent the Registry Domain server to query about all active Registered instances associated to a certain GUID.

 ```
 "id" : 2,